aamersadiq/aamersadiq.github.io/_posts/2025-01-03-Services - Observability in Azure.markdown

     </li>
 </ol>

-<h3>Azure Network Watcher: Your Go-To Network Performance Monitoring Tool</h3>
+<h3>Azure Network Watcher: Your Network Performance Monitoring Tool</h3>
 Azure Network Watcher is a powerful suite of tools designed to monitor, diagnose, and gain insights into your Azure network resources.
 It plays a important role in ensuring the health, performance, and security of your network infrastructure, helping you to maintain optimal network operations.

 <h4>Key Features:</h4>